dopeboy/curriculum-2.0/units/4-javascript/lessons/3-pseudocode/README.md

 Notice that each comment starts with `//`.
 This signals to the computer that it is a comment.

 ### Guided practice ("We do")

-I want to write a function that converts meters to feet.
+Let's write a function that calculates the area of a circle given a radius.

 1. Let's think out loud before we start typing.
 What are the inputs and outputs to the function?
-2. What's the formula to convert a meter to a foot?
+2. What's the formula to calculate the area of a circle?
-3. What's an appropriate name for our function?
+3. What's the pseudo-code look like?
 4. We've completed the prep work.
 Let's write the function together.

 ### Independent practice ("You do")

-Write a function that simulates the rolling of a 9 sided die.
+Write a function that solves the quadratic formula given inputs a,b, & c.

 1. Think out loud before you start typing.
 What are the inputs and outputs to the function?
-2. What's the formula to get a random number between 1 and 9?
+2. What is the quadratic formula?
-3. What's an appropriate name for your function?
+3. What's the pseudo-code look like?
 4. You've completed the prep work.
 Write the function in JavaScript.
 Call it a couple times to ensure it works correctly.

 #### Exit ticket